SaiKoya/terraform-workshop/lab_05/README.md

 }
 ```

-Use the module in `main.tf` by passing in the first storage account name created above.
+Write the configuration for the module in `main.tf` by passing in the first storage account name created above using the element function.

 ```hcl
 module "messaging" {